gramener/gramex/gramex/apps/guide/quickstart/README.md

       url: $YAMLPATH/store-sales.csv
 ```

 After you save the file, Gramex will be able to serve the CSV data through the `/data` resource endpoint.
-To verify this, visit [`http://localhost:9988/data?_limit=10`](http://localhost:9988/data?_limit=10) in our browser.
+To verify this, visit [`http://localhost:9988/data?_limit=10`](http://localhost:9988/data?_limit=10) in your browser.
 You should now see a JSON payload representing the first ten rows of the dataset.

 <p class="alert alert-success" role="alert">
 <i class="fa fa-eye"></i> It should look like <a href="data?_limit=10">this</a>.